MaSe69/dssb/index.md

 It includes content that I taught during an academic course on 'Data science in Python' in 2022 leading to a bachelor degree.<br>

 Update (December 2022):<br>
 Preparing for the repetition of this course, I am working on new versions of some content.
 For regular users of this page, I try not to delete content.
 Though, if there is a better version, it will replace the existing one.<br>

 # Some Data Science in Python

 Most of the work might be due to mastering Pandas and fine tuning the visualizations.
 For providing you an overview, I moved the details to the layer below this page.

-I currently recommend to split a task into two steps:
+I currently recommend to split a task into steps:
-- [Data Wrangling](pandas_wrangling) - How to use Pandas for data wrangling?
+- [Wrangling](pandas_wrangling) - How to use Pandas for data wrangling?
+- [Modelling](pandas_modelling) - How to fit a model to the data?
 - [Visualization](pandas_visualization) - How to visualize the content of a Pandas dataframe?

-My favorite advanced topics:
+My favorite modelling topics:
 - [Time Series](time_series_overview) - How to work with time-dependent data?.
-- [Categorization](cat_story) - How to cluster and catagorize?
+- [Categorization](cat_story) - How to cluster and categorize?

 If you are new to the topic, you might want to start here:
 - ['Python for Data Science' - Refresher](python_refresher) - What to refresh from a potentially vast Python skill set?
+- ['Pandas - How do I ... work with one dataframe](pandas_how_do_I) - How to perform fundamental changes to a dataframe?
+- ['Pandas - How do I ... work with more than one dataframe](pandas_two_df) - How do I split and merge dataframes?

 ## Visualization